oknk/seaquence/press.md

 ### Gabriel Dunne

 [Gabriel](http://gabrieldunne.com) is an audiovisual artist and designer.
 He integrates a wide range of mediums including software, music, sound, visualization/sonification, digital manufacturing and fabrication.
+He has shown and performed his work around the world.